futureverse/future/revdep/problems.md

 ## In both

-*   checking examples ...
-ERROR
-    ```
-    Running examples in ‘MineICA-Ex.R’ failed
-    The error most likely occurred in:

-    > ### Name: IcaSet
-    > ### Title: Class to Contain and Describe an ICA decomposition of
-    > ###   High-Throughput Data.
-    > ### Aliases: class:IcaSet IcaSet IcaSet-class [ [,ANY,ANY,IcaSet-method
-    > ###   [,IcaSet,ANY-method [,IcaSet,ANY,ANY-method
-    > ###   [,IcaSet,ANY,ANY,ANY-method [<- [<-,IcaSet,ANY,ANY,ANY,ANY-method
-    > ###   [<-,IcaSet,ANY,ANY,ANY-method [<-,IcaSet,ANY,ANY-method organism
-    ...
-    > ###   Slist,IcaSet-method SlistByGene,IcaSet-method Alist,IcaSet-method
-    > ### Keywords: classes
-    >
-    > ### ** Examples
-    >
-    > # create an instance of IcaSet
-    > new("IcaSet")
-    Error: Your query has been redirected to http://status.ensembl.org indicating this Ensembl service is currently unavailable.
-    Look at ?useEnsembl for details on how to try a mirror site.
-    Execution halted
-    ```

-*   checking re-building of vignette outputs ...
-ERROR
-    ```
-    Error(s) in re-building vignettes:
-    --- re-building ‘MineICA.Rnw’ using Sweave
-    Loading required package: BiocGenerics

-    Attaching package: ‘BiocGenerics’

-    The following objects are masked from ‘package:stats’:

-        IQR, mad, sd, var, xtabs

-    ...
-    Error : Your query has been redirected to http://status.ensembl.org indicating this Ensembl service is currently unavailable.
-    Look at ?useEnsembl for details on how to try a mirror site.

-    --- failed re-building ‘MineICA.Rnw’

-    SUMMARY: processing the following file failed:
-      ‘MineICA.Rnw’

-    Error: Vignette re-building failed.
-    Execution halted
-    ```

 *   checking dependencies in R code ...
 WARNING
     ```
     Namespace in Imports field not imported from: ‘lumiHumanAll.db’